Manu343726/TerminalWorkspace/README.md

     $ cd TerminalWorkspace
     $ ./sync.sh
     $ git add -A; git commit -m "Some config fixes"; git push

+Or just use `push.sh` and `pull.sh`:

+    $ cd TerminalWOrkspace
+    $ ./push.sh     #This automatically syncs, commits, and pushes to the remote.
+    $ ./pull.sh     #Discards changes, pulls from remote, and runs install.sh

 ### System status scripts for the tmux statusbar